marcopennekamp/lore/spec/structs-traits-entities.md

 Once assigned to an entity, a component cannot be replaced or removed: **components are immutable**.
 Note that, while the *reference* is immutable, the component *itself* does not have to be immutable.
 You can, of course, still model changing state in Lore, but that change needs to be applied inside the component, not by replacing a component.

 We would love to get rid of this **constraint**, but components must be immutable because they are part of the run-time type of the entity, as the actual component value is significant in multiple-dispatch.
 If a component's type could change during execution, so would the entity type, and this is not permitted due to our policy of requiring the types of run-time values to be immutable after the value's construction.

+Note that one object can be a component of **multiple entities**.
+For example, you could share a health state between two bosses in a boss fight.
+We don't want to remove this freedom and so Lore asks extra diligence of the programmer when it comes to component instantiation.

 ##### Component Type Restrictions